 In addition to our residency training program, the department’s educational programs include PhD programs in Translational & Molecular Medicine, Genetics & Genomics, and Nutrition & Metabolism, as well as a long-standing successful program in Continuing Medical Education.
 The goals of the department’s educational programs are to attract the most outstanding trainees, enforce rigorous standards of achievement, develop a learning environment and individualized programs of study that help trainees reach their full potential, and to create an exemplary mixture of professionalism, clinical excellence, service, and integrity.

 Medical Student Education

-The Department of Medicine plays a central role In educating students throughout the four-year BUSM curriculum.
-Medicine faculty promote the development of foundational communications and physical diagnosis skills while providing much of the instruction in Introduction to Clinical Medicine 1 and 2.
-The department also delivers the Diagnosis and Therapeutic Course in year 2 that provides a strong conceptual approach and knowledge necessary to ready students for clinical work.
+The Department of Medicine plays a central role in educating students throughout the four-year Chobanian & Avedisian SOM curriculum.
+Medicine faculty promote the development of foundational communications and physical diagnosis skills while providing much of the instruction in Doctoring 1 and 2.
+The department also provides leadership in the Diagnosis and Therapeutic course in year 2 that provides a strong conceptual approach and knowledge necessary to ready students for clinical work.